aboutwout/twagger.ee_addon/README.markdown

 Developed by Wouter Vervloet, http://baseworks.nl/

+This version of Twagger is developed for ExpressionEngine 1.6.x

 This extension makes use of the fabulous [Morphine theme](http://github.com/newism/nsm.morphine.theme "Download the Morphne theme here") made by [Leevi Graham](http://twitter.com/leevigraham "Follow Leevi Graham on Twitter") from [Newism](http://newism.com.au/).

 ## Usage